ai-cfia/louis/README.md

 ## Structure

 - `open-webui/` - Submodule containing the Open WebUI project
+- `deployment/mcp-bridge/` - MCP-Bridge configuration for connecting to MCP tools
 - Custom configurations and extensions for Open WebUI

 ## Setup